lilmond/sudos/docs/usage.md

 Type: INTEGER

 ## Examples
-So if you're having trouble figuring out how to use SuDOS, try executing the commands below and try changing the parameter values.
+So if you're having trouble figuring out how to use SuDOS, try using the example commands below!

 URL parameter is also always required so we will exclude it from required parameter values.

 ### Basic
-This is the most basic command of SuDOS.
-Take note that this won't use proxies and will use your real own IP for the attack and your IP may get blocked by your target.
+This is the easiest way of using SuDOS.
+Take note that this won't use proxies and will use your real own IP address for the attack and your IP may get blocked by your target.

 Required Parameters: NONE
 ```